-While there is no fixed cost for travel insurance as a lot of it would depend on how long you are traveling for, where you are heading, as well as your country of origin, the best way is to get a quick estimate using this widget below to get a free quote.
+While there is no fixed cost for travel insurance as a lot of it would depend on how long you are traveling for, where you are heading, as well as your country of origin, the best way is to get a quick estimate directly on the website.

 World Nomads Travel Insurance Reviews: Real Reviews from Travelers

 I won’t lie, generally speaking, most insurance companies have bad reviews online due to the fact that most people don’t read the fine print.
 Get to know what exactly your plan covers and the proper way to file a claim.
 With insurance claims, the more thorough you are, the better.